EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles

 \subsection{Fluorescence light}

 A fraction of the ionization energy deposited in the atmosphere (see \ref{subsec:Edep}) leads to the excitation of the nitrogen atoms with subsequent fluorescence light emission with a typical life time of the excited state of order $\sim$ \SI{40}{\nano\second} (e.g. \cite{Arqueros_2009}, \cite{Itikawa_et_al}).
-The number of produced fluorescence photons $N^{fl}$ per slant depth d$X$ can be calculated with:
+The number of produced fluorescence photons $N^{fl}$ in a voxel at position $(t, r, \phi)$ can be calculated with:

-where $Y_{air}(\lambda, T, p)$ is the fluorescence yield in air depending on wavelength $\lambda$ (in nm), ambient atmospheric pressure $p$ and temperature $T$.
+where $\Delta X(t)$ is the traversed slant depth depending on relative evolution stage $t$ and $Y_{air}(\lambda, T, p, p_{w})$ is the fluorescence yield in air depending on wavelength $\lambda$ (in nm), ambient atmospheric pressure $p=p(t)$, water vapour partial pressure $p_{w}=p_w(t)$ and temperature $T=T(t)$.
 This way, the amount of fluorescence light is directly proportional to the rate of ionization energy loss $\frac{\mathrm{d}E}{\mathrm{d}X}$.
-The fluorescence yield in air is usually expressed in terms of the absolute yield of the \SI{337}{\nano\metre} band at reference pressure $p_{0}$ and temperature $T_{0}$:
+The fluorescence yield in air is usually expressed in terms of the absolute yield of the \SI{337}{\nano\metre} band in dry air at reference pressure $p_{0}$ and temperature $T_{0}$: